diffplug/spotless-changelog/README.md

 myproj 1.0.4 -> 1.1.0
 ```

-#### First release, betas, release-candidates, etc.
+### First release, betas, release-candidates, etc.

 If you want, you can set `forceNextVersion '3.0.0.BETA7-RC1-FINAL'`.
-It will still check that your changelog is formatted, but it will short-circuit everything else.
+It will still check that your changelog is formatted, but it will short-circuit the next version calculation.

-### Update the changelog, commit, push
+## Update the changelog, commit, push

 `gradlew changelogBump` will turn `[Unreleased]` into `[1.2.3] 2011-11-11` (or whatever) and add a new `[Unreleased]` section in your working copy file.  `gradlew changelogPush` will commit, tag, and push that change.